natenichols/constexpr-typeinfo-less/paper.md

     - incorporated feedback from the EWG discussion on May 17th
     - Added example of `__PRETTY_FUNCTION__` differences from Barry Revzin (thanks!)
+    - Incorporated the fact that EWG decided that the syntax is reasonable, pending LEWG review.
+    - Did a further pass on properly defining `SORT_KEY(x, y)`

 # Motivation